LucaClaessens/Analogy/README.md

 ## System setup

+#### OSX Installation
+Jeff Thompson has written a very detailed installation guide for OSX that you [can find here](http://www.jeffreythompson.org/blog/2016/03/25/torch-rnn-mac-install/).

+#### Ubuntu Installation
 You'll need to install the header files for Python 2.7 and the HDF5 library.
 On Ubuntu you should be able to install like this: